Brazil slams rich countries over "currency war"

 Thursday's presidential decree chapters also contained a bevy of other details on the mechanics of credit operations. here

-LONDON Oil rose on Monday to break a two-day losing streak, after futures traders increased their bets on a renewed price upswing even though rising U.S. drilling helped keep physical markets bloated.
+LONDON Oil rose on Monday after futures traders increased their bets on a renewed price upswing even though rising U.S. drilling helped keep physical markets bloated.

 LONDON Britain's descent into political crisis just days before Brexit talks begin has sapped confidence among business leaders and infuriated bosses who were already grappling with the fallout from the vote to leave the EU.